Introduction to Amazon Prime Video Format

 tips icon

-I picked 2 solutions, both are trustworthy and clean to use, but they serve slightly different purposes:
+I picked 2 solutions; both are trustworthy and clean to use, but they serve slightly different purposes:

-• StreamFab is ideal when you want lossless MP4 quality, faster downloads, and full subtitle or audio options — perfect for long-term offline viewing.
+• StreamFab is ideal when you want lossless MP4 quality, faster downloads, and full subtitle or audio options—perfect for long-term offline viewing.

 • RecordFab, on the other hand, works better when certain titles can’t be downloaded directly, such as Amazon Live streams.
-However, the quality will be a bit of lower than StreamFab downloads.
+However, the quality will be a bit lower than StreamFab downloads.

 Here’s a quick overview comparing how StreamFab and RecordFab perform when saving a 50-minute Amazon Prime episode to MP4 (according to my test).